Special Needs and the Military Family

 The Military Health Care System continues to change at a rapid rate impacting all military members and their dependants.
 No matter where in the world you may be assigned or the branch of service you may serve in, traditional Active Duty, National Guard or Reserve, medical care for Special Needs Dependants has taken on a whole new complexion in the "new, modern" military.

 Down sizing, frequent and repeated activations, reassignments and other policy changes have taken what used to be a total "in house" treatment system to one using Super Clinics for primary emergent care and "out sourced" civilian sites for referred specialized and long-term care.
 All of these changes have made what used to be a straightforward system more difficult to negotiate for even the most experienced of personnel.

 There are 4 specific steps Active Duty members must take to ensure their disabled family member is enrolled in all programs required by regulation.
 These are explained in subsections following this introduction.

 These 4 steps are:

 - Enroll in DEERS, ensuring the incapacitation status of your dependent has been noted on the DEERS system.

 - Enroll in EFMP.
-Yes, National Guard and Reserve on active duty orders, this means you, too.
+(Yes, National Guard and Reserve on active duty orders Title 10 and Title 32, this means you, too.)